Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 1. Hereditary predisposition - this disease is often found in members of the same family and almost always in identical twins.

-3. Autoimmune theory, according to which Horton's syndrome is attributed to collagenoses.
-Foreign formations provoke the production of antibodies that attack the own tissues of the vessel.
-In some patients with arteritis, the same signs of damage to the connective tissue and blood vessels were found, as in nodular periarteritis.
-Arteritis often occurs in patients with dermatomyositis, scleroderma.
+3. Autoimmune theory, according to which Horton's syndrome is classified as collagenosis.
+Foreign formations provoke the production of antibodies that attack the vessel’s own tissues.
+In some patients with arteritis, the same signs of damage to the connective tissue and blood vessels were revealed as in periarteritis nodosa.
+Arteritis often occurs in patients with dermatomyositis and scleroderma.

-Temporal arteritis affects mainly large blood vessels, affecting capillaries only in rare cases.
-Inflammation of the vascular wall leads to disruption of tissue structures, narrowing of the lumen of the vessel, organ ischemia, deterioration of local blood flow, formation of a thrombus that completely clogs the lumen.
+Temporal arteritis primarily affects large blood vessels, affecting the capillaries only in rare cases.
+Inflammation of the vascular wall leads to disruption of tissue structures, narrowing of the lumen of the vessel, organ ischemia, deterioration of local blood flow, and the formation of a blood clot that completely blocks the lumen.
 Thinned and stretched walls of arteries or veins protrude, an arterial aneurysm develops, which, against the background of a sharp increase in blood pressure, can rupture.

 The clinical picture of the disease is determined by the localization of the lesion.
-Patients develop acute cerebrovascular accident, loss of vision, stroke.
-Usually there is inflammation of the carotid arteries, aorta and other vascular structures that supply blood to the areas of the head and cerebral cortex, the optic nerve, the organ of vision, and some internal organs.
+Patients develop acute cerebrovascular accident, loss of vision, and stroke.
+Typically, inflammation occurs in the carotid arteries, aorta and other vascular structures that supply blood to areas of the head and cerebral cortex, the optic nerve, the organ of vision, and some internal organs.

-Inflammation in arteritis is focal or segmental in nature.: the vessels are not affected throughout their entire length, but in separate areas or segments.
-The elastic membrane is infiltrated by lymphocytes, the intima thickens, plasmocytes, epitheliocytes, histiocytes, multinucleated cells accumulate in it, forming extensive granulomas.
-Multinucleated giant cells are the complexes circulating in the blood that give the disease its name.
+Inflammation in arteritis is focal or segmental in nature: vessels are not affected along their entire length, but in individual areas or segments.
+The elastic membrane is infiltrated by lymphocytes, the intima thickens, plasma cells, epithelial cells, histiocytes, and multinucleated cells accumulate in it, forming extensive granulomas.
+Multinucleated giant cells are complexes circulating in the blood that give the disease its name.

 In the blood of patients with exacerbation of arteritis, a large number of immune complexes, lymphoblasts, and serum immunoglobulins are found.